Aantrreksh/sql-query/data-security.md

 # Securing your data in {{site.data.keyword.sqlquery_short}}
 {: #securing-data}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

-To ensure that you can securely manage your data when you use {{site.data.keyword.sqlquery_full}}, it is important to know exactly [what data is stored and encrypted](/docs/sql-query?topic=sql-query-keyprotect#considerations) and how you can delete any stored data.
+To ensure that you can securely manage your data when you use {{site.data.keyword.sqlquery_short}}, it is important to know exactly [what data is stored and encrypted](/docs/sql-query?topic=sql-query-keyprotect#considerations) and how you can delete any stored data.
 Depending on your security requirements, you can encrypt data with customer-managed keys by integrating with {{site.data.keyword.cloud_notm}} key management services such as {{site.data.keyword.keymanagementserviceshort}}, which supports the Bring Your Own Key (BYOK) method.
 {: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.sqlquery_short}}